RifatArefin32/Learn-Django-REST-Framework/Notes/3_serializer.md

 ### serializers.ModelSerializer
 - Automatically maps Django models to serializer fields, greatly simplifying the code.
 - Suitable for most cases when working with Django models.
+- In case of model serializer, `model` and `fields` are pre-defined keywords to describe the model
 - Example
 ```python
 from rest_framework import serializers